MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ::: moniker range="< azure-devops"

 The collapsed card view allows you to quickly switch back and forth between cards showing titles only and cards showing all fields configured for the plan.
-To toggle betwee titles only and show all fields, enter "**t**" from your keyboard.
+To toggle between titles only and show all fields, enter "**t**" from your keyboard.

 ::: moniker-end